Target Corporation (TGT) CEO Brian Cornell on Q1 2020 Results - Earnings Call Transcript

 Michael Fiddelke

 All right.
 I had a great answer that you heard none of, so I’ll try to do my best paraphrasing again.
 To decompose margin a little bit more, if I had to dimensionalize it into the three biggest drivers of what we saw in Q1, the first would be a set of merchandising actions that we took throughout the quarter.
-And the biggest of which, to your question, was the inventory write-downs and adjustments that we made, especially in apparel, given the deceleration we saw in apparel throughout the better part of Q1.
+And the biggest of which, to your question, was the inventory write-downs and adjustments that we made especially in apparel, given the deceleration we saw in apparel throughout the better part of Q1.
 That’s probably the biggest factor.

-And then, as I mentioned in my remarks, category mix at about 150 basis points, would be the second biggest factor.
-And then the third would be the pressure from supply chain, in general, and there’s a couple of things there.
+And then, as I mentioned in my remarks, category mix at about 150 basis points would be the second biggest factor.
+And then the third would be the pressure from supply chain in general, and there’s a couple of things there.
 A portion of our investment in the team shows up in margin, because supply chain labor shows up in margin and then the mix shift to digital is there as well.

-But I think it’s worth pausing for a moment on that mix shift to digital in the rate pressure that comes with that, because I want to spend a second on how I think about digital economics, because I think there’s real risk in over-rotating on the profit rate headwind that shows up there for a couple of reasons.
+But I think it’s worth pausing for a moment on that mix shift to digital and the rate pressure that comes with that, because I want to spend a second on how I think about digital economics, because I think there’s real risk in over-rotating on the profit rate headwind that shows up there for a couple of reasons.

 The first is, for the vast majority of those digital transactions and especially the ones where the guests taking advantage of our same-day services, the sales dollars, the market share dollars, and the variable profit dollars from those sales are definitely a good thing.